 - ¾ c carrots

 - 1 T pumpkin seed oil

 This smoothie should contain equal parts pear, carrot, and pumpkin, so the measurements here are for guidance and need not be followed strictly.
-Some pumpkins can be eaten without peeling.
+Some pumpkins can be eaten without peeling – here’s an overview of which pumpkin’s skins are edible.
 For our own smoothie, we used whole pieces of hokkaido pumpkin, including the outer rind.
 Wash your carrots and cut both carrots and pumpkin into smaller pieces.
 Core and seed the pear, but do not peel it before cutting it into smaller pieces and adding to the mixer.

 Carrots and pumpkin may require some liquid in order to blend to a smoothie texture.
 Add some water or (apple) juice to ensure your smoothie is drinkable rather than the consistency of baby food.
 Add the pumpkin seed oil or roasted pumpkin seeds to the top for a final flavor punch.